King Day service calls for nonviolence amid turbulent times

 “We still have a choice today — nonviolent coexistence or violent co-annihilation,” Bernice King said, again reciting the words of her father.
 “This may well be mankind’s last chance to choose between chaos and community.”

+The ceremony included prerecorded remarks by President-elect Joe Biden, who recalled sensing the civil rights leader’s “restless spirit” during a visit to the National Civil Rights Museum housed at the Tennessee motel where he was fatally shot outside his room.

+“We must not rest.
+It’s our responsibility to come together, all Americans, to bring peace to that restless spirit,” Biden said. “… That’s our charge in the days ahead.
+That’s the charge in the years ahead.”

-U.S. Sen.-elect Raphael Warnock, Ebenezer’s pastor, appealed for unity following his election in a runoff election Jan.
+U.S. Sen.-elect Raphael Warnock, Ebenezer’s pastor, appealed for unity following his victory in a runoff election Jan.
 5.

 “Let us stand together, let us work together,” Warnock said, calling the COVID-19 pandemic a reminder that all people are “tied together, as Dr. King said, in a single garment of destiny.”